Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines].

+{% include requirement/MUST id="rust-general-pipeline" %} use `azure_core::Pipeline` to implement all methods that call Azure REST services.

+{% include requirement/MUST id="rust-general-idiomatic-code" %} write idiomatic Rust code.
+If you’re not familiar with the language, a great place to start is <https://www.rust-lang.org/learn>.
+Do __NOT__ simply attempt to translate your language of choice into Rust.

 ### Support for non-HTTP Protocols

-This document contains guidelines developed primarily for typical Azure REST services, i.e. stateless services with request-response based interaction model.
+This document contains guidelines developed primarily for typical Azure REST services i.e., stateless services with request-response based interaction model.
 Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.

 ## Azure SDK API Design {#rust-api}